dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 *Figure A: CMOS Latch Contour*

-This plot is a result of [TeachSpice's](https://github.com/HW21/TeachSpice) `Countour` analysis, which sweeps the Newton-solver's possible guesses, and measures the estimation error `f(x_k)` at each.
+Figure A is a result of [TeachSpice's](https://github.com/HW21/TeachSpice) `Countour` analysis, which sweeps the Newton-solver's possible guesses, and measures the estimation error `f(x_k)` at each.
 The matrix solver does something akin to a gradient descent across this surface, starting from an initial guess and making its way towards one of the local minima.

 In other words, simulation starts by making something like this translation: